matrix-org/matrix-spec/content/client-server-api/modules/image_packs.md

 An **emoticon** (also called an emote) is a custom image sent inline within a message, analogous to emoji but defined outside the Unicode standard.
 A **sticker** is a standalone image sent as an [`m.sticker`](#msticker) event.
-Image packs provide a distribution mechanism for both.
+Image packs provide a distribution and discovery mechanism for both.

 {{% boxes/note %}}
 Emoticons are distinct from the [`m.emote`](#mroommessage-msgtypes) message